lf-edge/ekuiper/docs/en_US/json_expr.md

 The basic grammar of those expressions is to use the keys part of the JSON objects combined with some elements:

 - Dots `.` to move into a tree
 - Brackets `[]` for access to a given array member coupled with a position.
+It can also access to a map field.
 - Variables, with `$` representing a JSON text and `@` for result path evaluations.

 So for example, when applied to the previous JSON data sample we can reach the following parts of the tree with these expressions: